 The transaction conversion is focusing on any e-commerce managers most important KPI – measuring the effectiveness of changing free visitors to paying customers.
 The before-mentioned content targeting is one of the methods used – but also targeted promotions (use price reductions, free shipping and giveaways in the same manner as content) with a strong focus on creating actionable evidence of the effectiveness of specific promotional efforts.
 Often promotions are partly paid by other parties (suppliers, channel-partners etc.), so creating evidence of the effectiveness of promotions does not only give you knowledge in future campaigns, but also evidence that can be used to get funding for the next campaign.

 From a Sitecore Experience perspective the overarching point is that the data evidence you collect creates actionable evidence – you can at a later point segment and target customers by the exact campaign that has driven previous behavior.
 Using the experience platform to do this – your conversion optimization effort gains the value of historic performance at the customer level.
 You might want to target a customer segment with only specific types of promotions, because data evidence has shown that the likelihood of it working is high.
 This is especially efficient, if you use more of the channel tools of Sitecore – EXM, Marketing Automation, JSS for App Integration as well as the classical web presence.

 When you work with the Experience Platform for gaining actionable data insights it is important that you create as much data knowledge as possible in the process.
 This means you need to tag campaign links with Sitecore campaign tags (or map Google UTM tags) to get campaign insight, consider affiliate/referral registrations (to know which of your partners create value) as well as being knowledgeable about campaign groups, campaign facets and so on.

-If you would like to discuss further on the data driven Experience Commerce – please get in touch with us.
+If you would like to discuss further on the data driven Experience Commerce – please get in contact with us.